 Weddings have changed a lot in the last 40 odd years, but the need to celebrate and mark the occasion with memorable moments and demonstrations of love and hope, hasn't.

 While I can acknowledge (albeit, begrudgingly) that it's not 1977, I still challenge anyone not to appreciate the childlike fun of a good 'ol confetti toss.
-I mean, look at this awesome photo by Kate Pardey - it simply oozes happiness and joy, right?
+I mean, look at that awesome photo by Kate Pardey right at the top - it simply oozes happiness and joy (and eco-friendly confetti, for those playing at home), right?
 And who doesn't want an extra big helping of that on their wedding day?

 The more natural versions, like rose petals, lavender buds, dried wildflowers or autumn leaves ('as is' or die-cut with different shaped hole punches) are very popular at the moment.
 The flowers smell delightful and they make for spectacular photos too!